kyooreas/virtualahan-com/README.md

   virtualahan.com
 </h1>

-> This will be a fully-coded version of the website 'virtualahan.com'.
-Currently, the website is built using Wordpress.
-> The goal is to create a different version of the website without using a CMS like Wordpress to check and compare if it can be faster and accessible than the current wordpress website.
-> The goal is to make www.virtualahan.com website fast and fully accessible.
+- The goal is to make www.virtualahan.com website fast and fully accessible.
-> HOW:
-> Hopefully, by making this public, web developers with the same advocacy as Virtualahan, can also help or guide us to make this project successful.
+- Hopefully, by making this public, anyone with the same advocacy as Virtualahan, can also help or guide us to make this project successful.
->

 ## Phases

 - Phase 1